Feat-FeAR/logSpace/content/docs/setups/bash_prompt.md

 {{< hint info >}}
 __NOTE__
-To make context variables to be evaluated _each time PS* is used_ it is important to redefine prompts by using single quotes (e.g., `PS1='...'`), otherwise the expression will be evaluated once, when the `~/.bashrc` is run, and the result is substituted forever after.
+To make context variables to be evaluated _each time PS* is used_ it is important to reassign prompts by using single quotes (e.g., `PS1='...'`), otherwise the expression will be evaluated once, as soon as `~/.bashrc` is run, and the result is substituted forever after.
-As an alternative, you can use double quotes and escape all the variable expansions that need to be constantly evaluated (e.g., `"\${PWD}"`).
+As an alternative, you can use double quotes and escape all the variable expansions that need to be evaluated regularly at prompt-time (e.g., `"\${PWD}"`).
-The same is true for command substitution below.
+The same is true for _command substitution_ (see below).
 {{< /hint >}}

 ### Commands outputs